rahul-dey-131/hand-controlled-buzzer/README.md

 2. **Arduino Side**:

    * Reads the value.
-   * Maps it to a frequency range (e.g., 20–2000 Hz).
+   * Maps it to a PWM signal intensity range (e.g., 0-255).
    * Generates a tone using PWM logic.
-   * Lights up pin 13 when buzzing.
+   * Lights up pin 9 when buzzes at pin 6 using analog signal.

 ---